Trystan-Schmits/Group/README.md

     make convert
     ```
 ### Meta Data (Front Matter)
-- Meta data also known as front matter is a set of key value pairs that can provide additional information to github pages about .md and .ipynb files in our case.
-This can and probably will be used in other file types as well.
+- Meta data also known as front matter is a set of key value pairs that can provide additional information to github pages about .md and .ipynb files.
+This can and probably will be used in other file types (ie doc, pdf), if we added them to the system.

-- This front matter is what you will use to define where on your computer science lab notebook your plans, hacks(ToDo), and tangibles will go.
-In the front matter you can also define things like a title and description for the page.
+- In the front matter you can also define things like a title and description for the page.
+Additional front matter is defined to place content on "Computer Science Lab Notebook" page.
+The `courses:` front matter will place blog under the plans, hacks(ToDo), and tangibles column.

-- In our files the front matter is defined at the top of the page or the first markdown section.
+- In our files the front matter is defined at the top of the page or the first markdown cell.

     - First open one of the .md or .ipynb files already included in either your _posts folder or your _notebooks folder.

     - In the .md file you should notice something similar to this at the top of the page.
-To see this in your .ipynb files you will need to double click the markdown section at the top of the file.
+To see this in your .ipynb files you will need to double click the markdown cell at the top of the file.

     ```yaml
     ---